-Solar generation depends on several factors such as location, type of rood and orientation, panel orientation, seasonal and daily weather, and lastly your system size.
-For this reason, we use averages for making its simple and CEC guidelines.
+Solar generation depends on several factors such as location, type of the rood and orientation, panel orientation, seasonal and daily weather, and lastly your system size.
+For this reason, we use averages for making it simple and CEC guidelines.

-The CEC advises that an in Queensland and New South Wales an average 6.6kW solar system generates approximately 26.4 kWh energy on average daily.
+The CEC advises that in Queensland and New South Wales an average 6.6 kW solar system generates approximately 26.4 kWh energy on average daily.
 The average daily sun exposure taken into account is 4 hours, thus a simple way to estimate the output of a solar system is to multiply the system size by 4.
-On any given day, this figure can be extremely different for example during harsh weather conditions such as rainy /cloudy day.
-On the other hand, in Melbourne an average of 24.4 kWh of energy is generated per day for a 6.6 kW solar system, because of less sun exposure in Victoria.
+On any given day, this figure can be extremely different, for example, during harsh weather conditions such as rainy /cloudy days.
+On the other hand, in Melbourne, an average of 24.4 kWh of energy is generated per day for a 6.6 kW solar system, because of less sun exposure in Victoria.

 As an example, a 3kW system will generate approximately 12kWh of power per day.
 This may differ during summer and winter, which works well in Queensland and New South Wales households and businesses due to hot summer days.
 Here is the average daily output figure for a 6.6 kW solar system in Queensland.

-The final cost of installing a residential solar PV system depends the products, the size of the system, and product brand you use, for residential 6.6kW system it ranges between $4,500 and $7,000.
-The simplest payment method is paying in cash, however if you don’t have this huge amount in cash it is advised to go for solar loans.
-The solar loans are similar to any other loans, with you paying small down payments initially followed by covering the remainder through monthly payment.
+The final cost of installing a residential solar PV system depends on the products, the size of the system, and the product brand you use, for a residential 6.6 kW system it ranges between $4,500 and $7,000.
+The simplest payment method is paying in cash, however, if you don’t have this huge amount in cash.
+It is advised to go for solar loans.
+The solar loans are similar to any other loans, with you paying small down payments initially followed by covering the remainder through a monthly payment.
 Target solar provides lots of financing options.
 For more information, click here.

 Other financing options are for commercial clients.
-The actual cost of commercial Solar PV system highly depends on the system size and products.
+The actual cost of a commercial Solar PV system highly depends on the system size and products.
 If you are running short of funds or do not want to buy the system straightway, you can enter into to solar power purchase agreement (PPA) or lease the solar system.
-PPA allows you to buy discounted energy from the company who installs and maintain the solar power system.
-On the other hand, in lease option you own the system instead you pay small rental payments.
+PPA allows you to buy discounted energy from the company that installs and maintains the solar power system.
+On the other hand, in the lease option, you own the system instead you pay small rental payments.
 For more information, click here.